sajeetharan/SajeeWeb/blog/2018/10/2018-10-24-lets-build-clean-and-fast-angular-application/index.md

 ---
-title: "Let's build clean and Scalable Angular application"
+title: Let's build clean and Scalable Angular application
-utcDate: "2018-10-24"
+Date: '2018-10-24'
 categories:
-  - "typescript"
+  - typescript
 tags:
-  - "angular"
+  - angular
-  - "angular7"
+  - angular7
-  - "angularcli"
+  - angularcli
-  - "best-practices"
+  - best-practices
-  - "extensions"
+  - extensions
-  - "lazyloading"
+  - lazyloading
-  - "tips"
+  - tips
-  - "tricks"
+  - tricks
-  - "vscode"
+  - vscode
-coverImage: "angular.jpg"
+coverImage: angular.jpg
+utcDate: '2025-04-24T09:52:37.536Z'
 ---

 The wait is over and Angular 7 is out, finally time has come to write about some tips to build fast angular application.
 In this blog i will share my experience with practices that you need to follow when you are starting a new project.